prometheus-operator/prometheus-operator/Documentation/rbac.md

 As Prometheus does not modify any Objects in the Kubernetes API, but just reads them it simply requires the `get`, `list`, and `watch` actions.
 As Prometheus can also be used to scrape metrics from the Kubernetes apiserver, it also requires access to the `/metrics/` endpoint of it.

-In addition to the resources Prometheus itself needs to access, the Prometheus side-car needs to be able to `get` configmaps to be able to pull in rule files from configmap objects.
+In addition to the rules for Prometheus itself, the Prometheus sidecar needs to be able to `get` configmaps to be able to pull in rule files from configmap objects.

 ```yaml mdox-exec="cat example/rbac/prometheus/prometheus-cluster-role.yaml"
 apiVersion: rbac.authorization.k8s.io/v1